axel-t81/google-calendar-economic-events/README.md

 A Django application that fetches Earnings events from an API and syncs them with Google Calendar.

 ### Temporary Working Notes
+0. MOVE THESE NOTES TO A BETTER, DEDICATED TRACKER.
-1. Need to add Contact Form
+2. Need to add Contact Form
-2. Need to fix off-by-one date error
+3. Need to fix off-by-one date error
-3. Need to fix Download .ics UI
+4. Need to fix Download .ics UI
-4. Need to rearrange columns
+5. Need to rearrange columns
-5. Need to add disclaimers and issues with final date variability
+6. Need to add disclaimers and issues with final date variability

 ## Features